Even countries believe it’s important to develop branding.

-Landor was selected as the winner in a design competition which included over 60 entries (Landor was reportedly paid €100.000 for its work).
+Landor was selected as the winner in a design competition that included over 60 entries (Landor was reportedly paid €100.000 for its work).
 Ouch!

 The logo is sometimes accompanied by the phrase “il paese di qualità” – “the country of quality”.
 An alternative version, with just two characters and the phrase “Italy leaves its mark” is shown below.

 It’s not difficult to see why the Italian design community was unhappy.
-The logo uses at least four different fonts and different type weight – in a six letter word!
-Although the red, white and green in the logo represents the colors of the Italian flag – the flag actually reads inversely: green first, then white and then red.
-The green shape – interpreted by many to be a “pickle” with a protrusion, was intended by the designer to convey “movement, flexibility and imagination.”
-Hmm.
-Really?
+The logo uses at least four different fonts and different type weight – in a six-letter word!
+Although the red, white, and green in the logo represent the colors of the Italian flag – the flag actually reads inversely: green first, then white, and then red.
+The green shape – interpreted by many to be a “pickle” with a protrusion, was intended by the designer to convey “movement, flexibility, and imagination.”

 Now it’s easy to criticize just about any design and it is especially important to remember that creating a brand for an entire country – particularly one with Italy’s history, is not easy.
 Plenty of Italians liked the new logo.
 But I wanted to compare the Landor design to another recent redesign – the logo of the Bahamas, reproduced below.

 The Bahamas logo consists of many elements to represent islands, activities, and cultural influences that make the Bahamas very unique.

 And, certainly, to my eye, the Bahamas logo does this quite well.